We will answer the following questions:

-Coil packs are fairly reliable components, and seldom fail.
+Coil packs are fairly reliable components and seldom fail.
 So why change them?

-Well, by increasing the spark with a high-output ignition coil, you essentially provide more spark energy to the spark plug and into the combustion chamber, resulting in a more efficient combustion process.
+- By increasing the spark with a high-output ignition coil, you essentially provide more spark energy to the spark plug and into the combustion chamber, resulting in a more efficient combustion process.

-This is an insane upgrade if you have the deeper pockets.
+This is an insane upgrade if you have deeper pockets.
 Wow, simply slapping on a supercharger, without even doing any of the above mods will give on average, 330 RW BHP and about 440 BHP at the crank.
 Performance tuners even claim the 3.6 has proven to be stronger than the V8 once supercharged!!!!

-How Much Hp Can a 3.6 Pentastar Handle
+How Much HP Can a 3.6 Pentastar Handle

 Based on the averages being thrown around online, it appears you can get anything between 25 and 25 extra BHP from just a CAI + CATBACK + TUNE.

 - Once you start messing with headers etc that figure increases to 35-45 additional BHP As seen above.

 - Slapping on a supercharger on a stock 3.6, there is a gain of 200BHP